 XML and JSON representations require the explicit encoding of the names of resource attributes, (in the case of XML) and resource types.
 Whenever a protocol binding transfers such a name over a oneM2M reference point, it shall use a shortened form of that name.
 Short names enable payload reduction on involved telecommunication interfaces.

-The mapping between the full names and their shortened form is given in the clauses that follow.
+The mapping between the full names and their shortened form is given in the following clause.

+6.3.2 Element short names

+The following Table 6.3.2-1 presents the combined short names for ModuleClasses, DeviceClasses, SubDevices, Actions, and their attributes and properties.

+Table 6.3.2 1: Element short name mappings